CanvernSH/processing-and-analysis-of-consumption-data/README.md

 - Illustrates the data and displays analytical results.

 Next Steps: Display statistical information about the consumption data; allow users to search consumption data by ID, date, or other; Detect anomalies in the consumption data and expose them.

+5. Brief Update to host the Application using Vercel for the Frontend and Render for the Backend.

+6. The following has been Added or Implemented:
+- Added: Key for the onhover data for the plot
+- Implemented: Included IDs of the consumption data when returning the data to the frontend
+- Added: Onclick method for the plot to see the IDs of the consumption data
+- Implemented the mean and standard deviation of the data
+- Updated the relationship between household_id and the meter_point id (*).
+This update assumes that one meter_point is used in only one household; however, one household may have multiple meter_points.
+- Implemented the detect anomalies feature
+- Implemented the ability to delete any data using ID
+- Added searching of the household_id, meter_point_id or consumption_date
+- Adjusted functionality of frontend and backend code